 When is it paid?
 Upfront on application for mortgage.

-Your lender needs to undertake an independent valuation of your property, so they know what it’s worth for their records and for assessing your application.
+Your lender needs to undertake a comprehensive valuation of your property, so they know what it’s worth for their records and for assessing your application.
 This is a fee that you may have to pay, though the vast majority of lenders now provide a valuation service as part of the package.

 Who is paid?
 Your solicitor.